Technology Function Assessment

 Executive coaches focus on developing the individual, which is valuable, but they often ignore the broken system around the CTO.
 You end up with a slightly better leader still stuck in a dysfunctional environment.

-Interim CTOs take over temporarily, which can stabilise things short term, but they don't build lasting capability.
-When they leave, you're back where you started.
+Interim CTOs take over temporarily, which can stabilise things short term, but they do not build lasting capability.
+When they leave, you are back where you started.

 We embed virtually with your team every week.
 We work alongside your CTO rather than replacing them.
 We rebuild the entire operating system of the team while simultaneously elevating the leader.
 The result is a high performing function that keeps running after we step back.